 The first is the inclusion of survey data that should give you insight into where your district is on your transformational journey (in areas like Vision, Culture, Technology, PD, Community Engagement, Funding and Sustainability, and Learning) through the lens of those who filled out the transformation survey provided.
 The second is a summary view of all Google Certified Educators Level 1 & 2, Certified Trainers, and the Google Certified Innovators within your organization.
 This data point (the list of certified staff members) is invaluable when trying to build capacity and highlight innovative instructional strategies in your district.

-The report is a combination of survey data and product / program usage data taken directly from your G Suite for Education domain based primarily on the 7-Day active user measurement.
+The report is a combination of survey data and product/program usage data taken directly from your G Suite for Education domain-based primarily on the 7-Day active user measurement.
 When you start the survey, you will be asked for the number of students and staff in your domain.
-This number will be used as the denominator in the report when calculating percentages of active users for a given product within your domain.
+This number will be used as the denominator in the report when calculating the percentages of active users for a given product within your domain.
 So, if you have had issues keeping your user accounts cleaned up in your domain, this will not skew your results.
 While the survey is not required, the responses will make the report more robust and actionable.
-The survey is intended to be shared with/completed by anyone on a district or building leadership team who might provide a valuable perspective on change management and administered twice a year (at the beginning of Fall and Spring semesters).
+The survey is intended to be shared with/completed by anyone on a district or building leadership team who might provide a valuable perspective on change management and administered annually.

 I recommend filling out the survey first before you share the survey link with other district leadership.
 The survey will take about 10-15 minutes to finish.
-This first survey window opens on September 23rd and will stay open for 3 weeks until the report becomes available on October 14th.
-A second survey window will open in January.
-With the opportunity to generate your own transformation report twice a year, you’ll have the ability to track trends over time and see the impact of any initiatives or changes instituted between the two reporting windows.
+This survey window will be open November 2nd through November 20th and the report becomes available on December 2nd.

 Additionally, using the data from your transformation report, Amplified IT can help align your focus areas with services and tools that can significantly accelerate you towards your goals.